syaffers/fuzzyvis-draft/README.md

     /home/syafiq/venvs/bin/pip

 If you see something similar in your terminal window, you are on the right track.
 If not, you might want to install `python-virtualenv`.
+It helps to have [Anaconda Python][10] installed since you get a better virtual environment manager, IMO, with `conda-env`.

 Let's also make a project folder to keep all the code in one place.
 I'm going to call it Fuzzy Vision, for lack of a better name.
 In your terminal: